|

 Step-by-step guide with photos

-For the ginger wine sauce – Place the sugar and vinegar into a small saucepan over medium-high heat.
-Simmer for 2 minutes or until it thickens into a syrup-like consistency.
-Pour in the wine and simmer for a minute or until the alcohol smell dissipates.
-Add in the stock and simmer for 5 minutes or until the sauce thinly coats the back of a spoon.
-Stir in the ginger, cayenne and salt, then simmer for another minute.
+2. Add the wine and continue to simmer for 1 minute, allowing the alcohol to cook off.
+Pour in the stock and simmer for approximately 5 minutes, or until the sauce lightly coats the back of a spoon.
+Stir in the grated ginger, cayenne pepper and salt, then simmer for a further minute.

 Leftovers – Allow the Cherry Sauce to cool completely at room temperature, then transfer it into a sealed container and store it in the fridge.
 The sauce should be good for 3 days.